gbadev-org/tonc/content/asm.md

     ldr     r0,=511
 ```

 That there is only room for an 8bit number + 4bit rotate for immediate operands is something you'll just have to learn to live with.
 If the assembler occasionally complains about invalid constants, you now know what it means and how you can correct for it.
-Oh, and if you thought this was bad, think of how it would work for THUMB code, which only has 16 bits to work with.
+Oh, and if you thought this was bad, think of how it would work for Thumb code, which only has 16 bits to work with.

 <div class="note">